weaveworks/wkp-docs/docs/getting-started/introduction.md

 ---
-title: "Introduction"
+title: "Introduction to wk"
+slug: /
 ---

-The Weave Kubernetes Platform (WKP) tool `wk` creates production ready clusters with ease.
+The Weave Kubernetes Platform (WKP) cli `wk` creates production ready clusters with ease.
 WKP facilitates GitOps: all configuration is in files which can be kept under version control.

 Depending on your requirements and how much infrastructure you already have in place you can choose a WKP `track`: